zengm-games/zengm.com/src/posts/2025-10-21-streaming-json-parsing.md

 That's tricky to do!
 My old JSON parsing code had a really ugly and confusing API that allowed me to tightly integrate it with ZenGM, and that was great for performance.
 But nobody else would want to use it.
 (Heck I don't even want to use it, that's why I'm doing this!)

 So I iterated on the API for a little while before landing on what you currently see in the README.
 Unfortunately, this nice API was slow.
 Yet I knew that in theory it was possible for the nice API to run as fast as my old code.
 It just required a lot of careful optimization, which took me several days to do.
+The biggest optimizations I made were:

+- Avoiding creating a new array and destructuring another in a function that is called many many times.
+This is the type of that usually doesn't matter, but it does when you have a function that's called tons of times.

+- Precomputing as much information as possible, so that I can minimize the amount of work done in that function that is called many many times.
+Mostly this is related to determining "is the current object one of the ones we're looking for, and if so which one is it"?
+Like in the `players` section of a BBGM league file, ideally we just check once to see that it's the `players` section and not any other section, right when we hit `"players": {` in the JSON file.
+Implementing the logic to correctly do that, while remaining flexible about letting the user define the locations of the objects they are looking for - tricky stuff!
+The type of stuff where you make one little mistake and it looks like everything is broken.
+But when it works, it's nice!

-But I am happy to say that I think I finally did it, and the new parser with the nice API is now actually a little bit faster than the old one!
+Ultimately, I am happy to say that I think I succeeded, and the new parser with the nice API is even a little bit faster than the old one!
 For example, a file that previously took 70 seconds to validate now only takes 60 seconds.
 That's probably not a big enough improvement for anyone to consciously notice, but I'm still proud of it.

 If you're still reading at this point, please [go give me a star on Github](https://github.com/zengm-games/json-web-streams) :)